My primary research interests are in:

 Funding has come from many different sources to support my research and translational findings, including EPSRC, The Royal Society, The Leverhulme Trust, Nuffield Foundation, NIHR, ESRC, Health Foundation, the Department of Health, Welsh Government, and various NHS partners.

-I was delighted to establish a mathematical modelling unit in collaboration with the Aneurin Bevan University Health Board.
-A team of post-doctoral research associates/fellows, a lecturer in OR, and several PhD students have been funded by ABUHB and they work between the University and Health Board (as researchers -in-residence).
-In addition Cardiff and Vale University Health Board regularly fund both PhDs and post-docs.
+I was delighted to establish a mathematical modelling unit in collaboration with the Aneurin Bevan University Health Board and Cardiff and Vale University Health Board.
+A team of post-doctoral research associates/fellows, a lecturer in OR, and several PhD students have been funded by ABUHB and CVUHB, and they work between the University and Health Board (as researchers -in-residence).
+In addition other NHS partners regularly fund both PhDs and post-docs with our group.

-In 2015 the team won a University Innovation award for our research and impact, and a prestigious Times Higher Education award for ‘Outstanding Contribution to Innovation and Technology'.
+In 2015 the team won a University Innovation award for our research and impact, and a prestigious Times Higher Education award for ‘Outstanding Contribution to Innovation and Technology' and in 2021 the Lyn Thomas Impact Medal from the Operational Research Society.
+See also Saving Lives with Maths.

 My research, and that with many collaborators, has led to sustained impact and significant benefits to the NHS and patient care, resulting in increased efficiency and effectiveness of healthcare systems, and improved outcomes.
 Projects have included reducing waiting times, reducing elective patient cancellations, ambulance modelling (forecasting demand, location analysis, crew rostering), finding the most effective and equitable locations on for healthcare facilities, advising on the cost-effectiveness of strategies for preventing and screening for disease such as informing policy on cancer, HIV/AIDS and Chlamydia screening.